File items

 test_with

-Same as verify_with, but called when running bw test.
+.
 You may want to use this if you don't want all your team members to have to have a large suite of tools installed, but still want to verify file integrity with another tool.

 The file is verified locally on the machine running BundleWrap.
 Verification is considered successful if the exit code of the verification command is 0.
-Use {} as a placeholder for the shell-quoted path to the temporary file.
+Use {}

-Please note that bw test will call both verify_with and test_with, so there's no need to set both.
+, so there's no need to set both.